 And while we love adding color, it’s not the only way to make a statement.
 Winter personalities love drama, so add a little flair with metallic accents.
 Silver, gold, bronze and brass frames, and fixtures add touches of interest.
 A large mirror can also double the feel of your space, while a grouping of smaller items can create a focus in different zones.

 If all that winter white has got your wanting to embrace it year-round, consider incorporating winter elements into your home in a more permanent way.
 Create an all-white kitchen with custom hardwood cabinets and wide plank white oak floors.
+Unfinished white oak flooring, a durable and resilient flooring choice, can bring together the design of your home.
 Choose white marble countertops with standout metallic accents as perfect finishing touches.

 – – – – – –